Universiteit Leiden

 The Case

 The CRM involves a fictitious case concerning a dispute between a State and a child/group of children.
 For each edition, Leiden Law School’s Department of Child Law assigns a duly qualified person to draft the case.
 The 2014 case, concerned the protection of children in contexts of conflict and under 'emergency' regimes.
 The 2017 case tested whether the participants were able to apply the Convention on the Rights of the Child (CRC) and related international standards in a complex case on the position of refugee children.
 The case of 2019 concerned the plight of a young boy who was exploited in the mining industry in a country plagued by corruption and a weak judicial system.
 The 2021 case concerned children trapped in camps in a war zone.
 In 2023, the case concerned climate change and children's rights.
+The 2025 edition focuses on children's rights in the context of conflict.

 The Challenge

 It is up to the participating teams to defend the two parties to the best of their abilities.
 Each student team has to represent the Applicant (i.e. child) and the Respondent (i.e. State) respectively, both in writing and through oral arguments.
-The dispute is brought before a fictitious legal organ, composed of fierce children's rights advocates.
+The dispute is brought before a (fictitious) legal organ, composed of fierce children's rights advocates.
 The bench of final judges always consists of a diverse panel of experts in the field such as H.E.
 Judge Janet M. Nosworthy, judge at the Special Tribunal for Lebanon, Professor Ann Skelton, member of the United Nations Committee on the Rights of the Child, Hon.
 Lady Justice Joyce Aluoch, former vice-president of the International Criminal Court and Hon.
 Justice Muhammad Imman Ali, judge at the Supreme Court of Bangladesh.

 Goal of the CRM